 I usually use a Roma tomato for a frittata.
 It’s about the right size.
 I cut it into quarter-inch slices and then cut those into small cubes just right for the frittata.

-1/2 cup avocado cut into small pieces
+1/2 cup tomato, small cubes

 Preheat the broiler.
 When the 5 minutes cooking on the stove are up, place the pan under the broiler, about 6 to 7 inches below.
 Cook until the top is set and just starts to brown.
 This is about 1–1/2 to 2 minutes for me, but watch closely.